tpalanques/git-user-configurator/README.md

 and I'll check it out ASAP.

 # 6. Backlog
+* Change script.validateParameters calls to add script and method name instead of full path name
 * Add test to validate headers in all functions
 * Add parameter validation to all scripts
 * unit test system.listFolder